-Travelers might think their credit card will cover them on a trip to the same extent as travel insurance, but, in many cases, this isn’t true.
-Many credit cards that include some travel protection features often provide coverage for fewer events and tend to offer lower benefit limits than travel insurance.
+Travelers might think their credit card will cover them on a trip to the same extent as travel insurance you can buy online or through a travel agent, but, in many cases, this isn’t true.
+Many credit cards that include some travel protection features often provide coverage for fewer events and tend to offer lower benefit limits than traditional travel insurance.

-Here's the rundown why credit cards are not enough for travelers, especially when it comes to coverage for trip cancellation, medical and evacuation coverages, pre-existing medical conditions, limits and covering other travelers on the same trip.
+Here's the rundown why credit card travel insurance is not enough protection for most trips, especially when it comes to coverage for trip cancellation, medical and evacuation coverages, pre-existing medical conditions, benefit limits and covering other travelers on the same trip.

 Where credit card travel protection coverage falls short

-- According to Cardrates.com, "only about 15 percent of credit cards offer travel cancellation insurance."
+- According to Cardrates.com, "only about 15% of credit cards offer travel cancellation insurance."

 - Most trip cancellation or interruption protection offered by credit cards is limited to a handful of reasons such as illness, injury or death.
 Our travel insurance plans cover around 20 different events that could cause travelers to cancel their travel plans, including job loss, school year extension, terrorism or jury duty.